Roy Wang: Career

 At Roy's 15th birthday concert, he performed his first solo single "Cause of You", which was both written and composed by himself for his fans.
 The song was officially released in January 2016.
 Roy's post of this song on Sina Weibo has been re-posted for more than 471 million times.
 This song was also awarded Top 10 golden songs of Fresh Asia Charts, and Roy won the "Most Popular New Talent" award at the 9th CSC Music Awards for the song.

 He released his second single which is written and composed by himself in October 2016, titled "The Best Time", as a gift to his alma mater for Chongqing Nankai Middle School 's 80th Anniversary.

 In January 2017, Roy became an emcee for the second season of Zhejiang TV's prime time variety show, "Ace vs Ace" season 2.
 The show topped the TV ratings in China for the first quarter of the year and was viewed more than 5 billion times online.

 In September 2017, Roy joined the cast of Dragon TV's variety show, "Youth Inn".

 In October 2017, Roy joined the indie film, So Long, My Son, directed by the leading Chinese auteur Wang Xiaoshuai.

 On 24 October, Roy's self-written and composed single "Seventeen" was released for his 17th birthday.
 He released his first English single, titled "Sleep" on 6 November.
 On 20 November, Roy released another single titled "Pride", which is dedicated to his mother.
 In 2018, Roy was cast as the male lead in the xianxia drama The Great Ruler.
 The drama was on air in 2020.

 Roy's first digital album titled "Song For You" was released on 22 January.
 The proceeds from the sale of the album go to Roy's charity foundation, Yuan Foundation.
 In February 2018, Roy returned to host "Ace vs Ace" season 3.

 In May, Roy was invited to attend Cannes Film Festival as the ambassador of two famous brand L'Oréal and Chopard.
 He was the youngest Chinese artist to make an appearance at the Cannes.
 Roy partnered with Line Friends to create his own line of characters "ROY6".
-Merchandise based on the characters included apparel, toys, stationary and household items.
+Merchandise based on the characters included apparel, toys, stationery and household items.
 In January 2019, Roy was accepted into the Berklee College of Music.
 In May 2021, Rolling Stone China Launches With Zhang Chu and Roy Wang on the Cover.
-Roy's second CD titled "Summer time" was released on 15 December.
+Roy's second album titled Summer Time was released on 15 December.
+It ranked first on TME Physical Album Sales Chart's December 2021 chart.
+On 24 December 2022, Roy's 3rd album titled Bedazzling was released.
+It ranked first on TME Physical Album Sales Chart's December 2022 chart.
+Roy's first concert, titled "THE BEDAZZLING TOUR", began on 29 April 2023, in Shanghai, China.